 The most advanced curriculum course offered in arts education, Curricular Progressions explores the meaning of full scope and sequence in dance learning.
 Participants will investigate the progression of dance learning from unit to unit and year to year.
 They will study regional, state and national benchmarks for dance learning and develop their own curricular sequence that takes into account student growth and development as well as cross-curricular topic curriculum design.
 Students deepen their skills of observation, reflection and assessment as they explore issues such as teaching students with multilevel experience and preparation, school "performance" pressures, teaching expertise and competition for time and space.
 This course is mandatory for LDI certification.
 Prerequisite DICDC-B. $525, includes Assessment Course.
 Meets college/university professional standards.
-Offered August 7-11, 2017 with two follow-up Saturdays in January & May 2018.
+Offered August 7-10, 2017 with one follow-up June 2, 2018.

 Developing & Implementing Dance Curricula-B (DIDC-B)